-- Combination based on a variety of factors.
+- The combination is based on a variety of factors.

 - Long-term strategy to be evaluated.

 As companies have transitioned to Shared Services the processes that were the closest to the customer were always the last ones to be included.
-That reality exists today, with an ongoing shift taking place towards Shared Services for both the Credit function and the Collections process.
-This transition appears to be occurring more quickly for the credit evaluation process than it is for the process of collecting on past due accounts.
+That reality exists today, with an ongoing shift taking place toward Shared Services for both the Credit function and the Collections process.
+This transition appears to be occurring more quickly for the credit evaluation process than it is for the process of collecting past-due accounts.

 What does the organizational structure look like for your company’s Collections process?
 If your process is decentralized, do you expect greater centralization or a move toward Shared Services during the next 3 to 5 years?